okami101/vuetify-admin/packages/docs/guide/laravel.md

 ### Run Admin UI

 You're finally ready to get up and running the Admin UI by `cd admin && yarn serve --open`.
-It will redirect you to this login page :
+It will redirect you to this [customizable login page](authentication.md#login-page) :

 ![login](/assets/laravel/login.jpg)